-If children and teens were eligible for MAiD, parents may not be consulted and wouldn't need to consent to their child's death via MAiD.
+A parliamentary committee recommends the final decision for medical assistance in dying (MAiD) be left to minor children.
+If this were adopted, parents may not be consulted and wouldn't need to consent to their child's death via MAiD.

-The part of the brain that controls impulses, regulates emotions, and understands consequences is not fully developed until around age 25.
+The part of the brain that assesses risks isn't fully developed in teens and children.
+That doesn't happen until around age 25.